 MEMBERSHIPS & ASSOCIATIONS

-Los Angeles Bankruptcy Forum (Member of the Board of Directors)
+Los Angeles Bankruptcy Forum (Co-Chair of DAP/Pro Bono Committee; Member of Board of Directors)

-Beverly Hills Bar Association (Secretary and Member of the Executive Committee)
+Beverly Hills Bar Association (Chair of Bankruptcy Section Executive Committee)

 American Bankruptcy Institute